 Online learning portals proved a big money saver for businesses in the 1990s.
 Prior to that, organizations had to rely on face-to-face training and classroom sessions.
 From a logistical standpoint, these took time, effort and money to organise and costs would frequently balloon out of control.

-Because there was no realistic means to reinforce this training, it was largely forgotten within a couple of weeks.
+Because there were no realistic means to reinforce this training, it was largely forgotten within a couple of weeks.
 Nobody would have dared admit it, but most employees would view these training sessions as an excuse to take a day off work.

 Diagnosing the Engagement Problem